I wait behind an old fashioned, green painted, heavy iron British Rail gate.

 We get off the bus early.
 To take a walk in Spring Bank cemetery.

-A dark, dank place which I was always fond of and walked in more of my unspent student days.
+A dark, dank place which I was always fond of and walked in during more of my unspent student days.

 A City Of Culture erected sign tells me Larkin did too.